 We usually start with the Advent Candle decorations.
-Some stick to a Nordic colour palette of cool earthy tones, bits of silver or gold, and natural materials when making their decorations, but others like a more colourful mix.
+Some stick to a classic Nordic colour palette of cool earthy tones, bits of silver or gold, and natural materials when making their decorations, but others like a more colourful mix.
 During this time, we light candles as soon as we get home, so you’ll see a glow in the windows of most homes in December.
 We also like to decorate our door with a stunning wreath.
-You can either go traditional with fir, berries, and baubles, or make a simpler Nordic version and stick to natural elements and colours.
+You can either go traditional with fir, berries, and baubles or make a simpler Nordic version and stick to natural elements and colours.

 If you are out and about there is so much to see.
 Every town is filled with beautiful Christmas lights that brighten up a dark month, and people often take the kids to look at beautifully decorated windows in the larger department stores.
-The many Christmas markets are very cozy with lots of tasty treats to buy.
+The many Christmas markets are very cosy with lots of tasty treats to buy.

 Eating and drinking

-When it comes to Christmas, food and drink is (of course!) key, bringing many delicious and much-loved classic recipes.
+When it comes to Christmas, food and drink are (of course!) key, bringing many delicious and much-loved classic recipes.
 The Danes often make their kids join them in the kitchen; it is hyggeligt but also educational; believe it or not, fussy kids are more likely to eat something they have helped prepare.